Goldenkumar97/Golden-AI-Powered-Voice-Assistant/README.md

-# 🔊 Golden AI Powered Voice Assistant
+#  AI Powered Voice Assistant

 Golden AI Powered Voice Assistant is a Python-based project that enables hands-free control of a computer using voice commands.
 The assistant can open applications and websites, play music, tell the time, read news, and answer general queries using the **Groq LLaMA AI model**.